 FAO and WFP say that there are four main ways that COVID-19 is pushing people into deeper hunger: Dropping employment and wages means that people have less money to spend on household food and that overseas workers send to relatives in food insecure countries as remittances.
 At the same time, food prices are up in many hotspot countries, posing a barrier to food access; A range of disruptions associated with necessary pandemic and health countermeasures are also having significant – and increasing – impacts on food production and supply; Plummeting government revenues mean that critical safety nets such as social protection and school feeding programs are underfunded and unable to respond to growing needs; Finally, the pandemic may contribute to political instability as well as fuelling conflict, for example between communities over natural resources like water or grazing land or migration routes, which further disrupts agricultural production and markets.

-Emerging evidence from ongoing FAO surveys in countries with food crises contexts back up today’s joint analysis, indicating that food production is emerging as a serious challenge.
+Emerging evidence from ongoing FAO surveys in countries with food crises contexts back up this joint analysis, indicating that food production is emerging as a serious challenge.

 Surveyed farmers are reporting numerous challenges in accessing seeds, resulting in reduced planting.
 In Haiti, 90 percent of interviewees expect to see a significant decrease in cereal production.
 In Colombia, over half of livestock keepers questioned report difficulties in accessing feed, while in South Sudan, two-thirds of respondents say they are struggling to access animal health support.